ugSUBMARINE/af3jobs/README.md

 # af3jobs
-script to generate JSON files as input for the AlphaFold3 server
+script to generate JSON job files for the AlphaFold3 server